 Main Batu Cave (Temple Cave or Cathedral Cave) - FREE.

 Dark Cave (see above).

 Cave Villa RM 15.

 Ramayana Cave RM 5.

 On my last visit I took the KTM Komuter train from KL Sentral all the way to Batu Caves Komuter station which is located a few steps from the entrance to the attractions.
-The fare was only RM2 each way which makes it the cheapest and easiest way to travel.
+The fare in August 2017 was only RM2.60 each way (for those paying with cash and RM2.30 if you pay with Touch'n Go), which makes it the cheapest and easiest way to travel.
 The train has ladies-only coaches for the comfort and safety of female passengers.
 If you take your own car there is ample parking once you have negotiated the confusing road layout and reached the entrance to the cave complex.